 Despite the crowds, the palace is a beautiful place to visit and the history and architecture are fabulous.
 Again, be prepared for lots of walking and have plenty of fluids with you.

 The iconic plaza Tiananmen Square, is among the world’s most famous public spaces, and is a place most western visitors and Chinese people want to visit.
 It’s pretty interesting seeing the large portrait of Chairman Mao staring at you, and even more interesting knowing he is lying in a mausoleum close by.
 Although Mao had wished to be cremated, his body was embalmed and construction of a mausoleum began shortly after his death.
 This highly popular attraction is located in the middle of the square.
 Chinese tourists flock here due to their national pride.
-For us the heat, the crowds and the strict security check made for a long and fairly uncomfortable day.
-You need your passport to visit and foreigners have to go to a different entrance than the Chinese, but it’s worth the hassle.
-It’s free to enter, although there are insanely long lines, filled mostly with Chinese people paying their respects.

 The Temple of Heaven was built from 1406 to 1420 and is where the emperors prayed for good harvests.
-The temple itself is truly impressive as no nails were used in the construction, and there is a smaller temple area that you can visit, which was a private retreat for the Emperor.
+The temple itself is truly impressive as no nails were used during construction, and there is a smaller temple area that you can visit, which was a private retreat for the Emperor.

 The green park is a peaceful sanctuary and offers respite from the smog and busy city amongst the old cypress trees.
 We were stunned by the beauty (and people-watching) in the park.
 There’s all kinds of activities going on (card games, Tai Chi, chess, music, sports), and the boys had a blast trying to beat the local old Chinese men at checkers!